ocean-uhh/.github/profile/README.md

 - [messfern](http://github.com/ifmeo-hamburg/messfern) - for BSc Messmethoden (und Fernerkundung) practical exercises in Winter Semester 2024/25
 - [regoz](http://github.com/ifmeo-hamburg/regoz) - for BSc Regional Oceanography practical exercises in Summer Semester 2024

+Getting started:
+- [template-project](http://github.com/eleanorfrajka/template-project) - a template for a python project demonstrating a minimum working example with the features and project structure recommended for this gorup.
 <!--

 **Here are some ideas to get you started:**